Skip to main content

 • Offering fair and efficient administration of cross-border insolvencies that protects creditors and interested parties

-• Providing protection and maximization the value of debtors’ assets
+• Providing protection and maximizing the value of debtors’ assets

 • Facilitation of the rescue of financially troubled businesses

-This type of bankruptcy is typically filed by a foreign representative.
+This type of bankruptcy is typically filed by a foreign representative on behalf of a debtor involved in a foreign insolvency proceeding.

 Which should you file for?

-You’ll want to make sure you’re keeping track of your financial obligations and monitoring your credit in order to avoid filing for bankruptcy.
-You can do this by enrolling in Credit Journey® and using the credit monitoring services.
+It can be beneficial to make sure you’re keeping track of your financial obligations and monitor your credit in order to help avoid filing for bankruptcy.
+You can stay on top of your credit with the help of Credit Journey®, for example, which offers credit monitoring services.

 But if you need to file for any of the chapters described above, it all comes down to what kind of debts you owe and your particular situation.
-For example, if you’re a business, you’ll want to file for Chapter 11.
-For an individual, you may want to file for Chapter 7, 13 or 12.
 Moreover, if you are building up credit after bankruptcy, you might want to track your financial habits; enrolling in Credit Journey can assist you on this path.

 How bankruptcy affects your credit

-Though filing for bankruptcy can allow you to protect important assets like your home, car and more, it will appear on your credit report as a derogatory remark, which can negatively impact your credit score.
-Additionally, filing for bankruptcy can allow you to protect other important assets like your home, car and more.
+Though filing for bankruptcy can allow you to protect important assets like your home, car and more, it will appear on your credit report, which can negatively impact your credit score.

-Additionally, bankruptcy doesn’t have to last forever, and neither does the ensuing damage to your credit score.
-Derogatory remarks fall off your credit report after anywhere from 7–10 years, and you can take active steps towards improving your credit over time.
+Additionally, bankruptcy doesn’t have to last forever, and neither does the impact to your credit score.
+Bankruptcy falls off your credit report after 7–10 years, and you can take active steps towards improving your credit over time.
 In fact, when you use the credit score improvement feature within Credit Journey, you can receive a personalized action plan provided by Experian™ to help you set and meet credit score goals.

-No matter what kind of bankruptcy you may be filing for, it’s important to monitor your financial obligations and read the laws regarding each type of bankruptcy carefully.
-Familiarizing yourself with the specifics of each bankruptcy plan will help you choose the one that best aligns with your financial situation, enabling you to start the repayment plan and debt management process.
+No matter what kind of bankruptcy you may be filing for, monitor your financial obligations and read the laws regarding each type of bankruptcy carefully.
+Familiarizing yourself with the specifics Chapter plan will help you choose the one that best aligns with your financial situation, enabling you to start the debt management process.
 Note that it might be a good idea to consult your legal advisor.

 What to read next